usernamenumber/x2go/README.md

         cd /home/linaro/EDX
         python3 execute apparmorFIX edx

-10) Now, the EDX Installation will complete successfully.
-Because of continous development, new issues may arise.
+10) Now, the EDX Installation will complete successfully, but because of continous development, new issues may arise.
 In this case, the only thing left to do is for now: rebooting and trying to run "edx" again, as in step 8.
 Similarly, you can do this after canceling the running of "edx", if it delays too long in a specific task (which normaly runs faster) as if it appears